The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 \subsubsection{Open-closed parameter spaces (1)}

-The open-closed map and its cyclic extension do not in fact use the entirety of the spaces $\mathring\frakH_{d,m}$ and $\mathring{\AH}_{d,m,r}$, but only certain subspaces.
+The open-closed map and its cyclic extension do not use the entirety of the spaces $\mathring\frakH_{d,m}$ and $\mathring{\AH}_{d,m,r}$, but only certain subspaces.
 The first of these is the subset of those angle-decorated half-cylinders where